1monalisa1/01-FinTech-Case-Study/README.md

 & Fitch, Lenovo • Overstock • Michael Kors
 * *Merchant Integration*
 	* On the merchants' websites and mobile apps, the customer encounters Klarna through the following touchpoints:
+		* While Shopping
 			* Home / Landing Page:  Top strip banners introduce Klarna.
 			* Search / Category Page:  Personalized payment promotions are integrated on the search page.
 			* Product Page:  Show personalized payment promotionals with each product.
 			* Card Page:  Cart placements show the promotional price for the entire cart.
 			* Checkout Page:  Payment selector & checkout widget explain Klarna in simple terms during a one-click checkout.
 			* Pre-qualification Banners:  Help customers know how likely they are to receive credit.
 			* Instant Shopping Buttons:  Offer express checkout that let customers buy quickly anywhere (Klarna Handbook).
+		* Post-Purchase
+			* Merchant Email:  Confirmation emails that include Klarna payment information in your customer send-outs.
+			* Klarna App / Klarna.com:  Receipt images to improve clarity and reduce contact rates post-purchase
+			* Shipping Details:  Send shipping details so customers know what is happening to their package.
+			* In-app Shopping:  Configure your brand for shpping with Klarna

 * *Financial Arrangements Offered by Klarna*
 	* Pay in-full within a specified period following checkout by entering a major credit card or bank information